 When was the last time you were in Northern California?
 Or have you yet to visit?

 Anyways, back to our vacation!
 It was AMAZING!
 Not only was I traveling with the loves of my life – Isaac and Zared, we traveled to my favorite part of the country while visiting friends and family!
-We flew directly into San Francisco, picked up our rental hatch back, and drove north to Humboldt, Co. where we hung out with friends and walked amongst some big beautiful trees.
-Drove down the PCH and then off to Santa Rose for a family reunion camping trip where we kayaked, swam, hiked, hit some trail workouts, and had the BEST Filipino BBQ.
-We stopped in Sonoma for lunch, light shopping, and a bit of wine tasting.
-And then drove off to Folsom Lake in Granite Bay, CA, where my sister lives, for more swimming, paddle boarding, and fun in the sun with the fam!
-We had a blast!!
-The last leg of a trip was spent back in SF for some touristy fun!
-We hit up the aquarium at Fisherman’s Wharf and toured the city by renting go-karts!
-The go-karts were a great way to see the city!
-Our GPS guide took us by the marina and through a heavy portion of the city.
-We even got to drive down SF’s infamous curvy Lombard Street that of course was packed with tourists.
-My go-kart was a little rickety and loud, but sure enough we made it through!
+We flew directly into San Francisco, picked up our rental hatchback, and drove north to Humboldt County.
+In Humboldt, we hung out with friends and hiked amongst big beautiful trees.
+After that, we drove down the PCH and then headed to Santa Rosa for a family reunion camping trip.
+We kayaked, swam, hiked, hit trail workouts, and had the BEST Filipino BBQ.
+We day tripped to old town Sonoma for lunch, shopping, and wine tasting.
+We then drove to my sister’s house on Folsom Lake in Granite Bay, CA. More swimming, paddle boarding, and fun in the sun was had by all.
+It was a blast!

-Here is a quick and easy snack recipe I made at my sister’s house at Folsom Lake.
-It’s also a perfect snack you can take on the road so you don’t feel tempted to hit up the drive-thru!
+During one of our many picnics during this trip, I created a quick and healthy recipe that’s packed with protein and easy to throw together.
+It's also a great snack you can take on the road so you don’t feel tempted to hit the drive-thru!

 Sassy Paleo Guacamole Eggs with Pickled Red Onion